What to expect the first day of Camp

 How long is the Camp Showcase at the end of the week?

-The showcase will range from 25-35 minutes.
-All parents are invited and encouraged.
+The showcase will be at 2pm on Friday and will range from 25-35 minutes.
+All parents are invited!

 What if my child is upset the first day of camp?
 Can I stay with them?